 Numerous studies support this position.
 In 1987, Leo L. Lieberman, DVM, wrote in his report published in the Journal of the American Veterinary Medical Association (JAVMA), that kittens after early-age gonadectomy suffered no medical or behavioral side effects at older ages.

 Myth 2: Predispositions to urolithiasis in male cats after early-age gonadectomy

-The penis of male cats before puberty is infantile, but the urethral lumen and the urinary functions do not change in spayed female cats either in 7 weeks or in 7 months.
+The penis of male cats before puberty is infantile, but the urethral lumen and the urinary functions do not change in spayed male cats, whether held after 7 weeks or 7 months.
 Vets know that kidney stone problems depend only on diet and genetic predisposition.
 There is no point in waiting for an older age to spay your pet.

 Myth 3: It is hard for small kittens to recover from gonadectomy

-- -During surgery, bleeding is miniscule and of minor significance.
+- During surgery, bleeding is minuscule and of minor significance.

 - Young Kitten tissue is more elastic, which facilitates vet’s work.